biadelmiro/UDACITY_intro_to_javascript_course/README.md

 # Intro to JavaScript
-A collection of summaries to Udacity's Intro to JavaScript
+A complete overview of the course

 ## Table of Contents
 1. [What is JavaScript?](#what-is-javascript)